2019 WNBA playoffs: Storm vs. Lynx

 In the second first-round game, the #6 Seattle Storm hosted the #7 Minnesota Lynx.
 The Storm endured a difficult season in which their two stars, Breanna Stewart and Sue Bird missed the whole season.
 The two were key contributors on last season's championship team.
 The Storm finished the regular season with an 11–6 home record, despite having to play in a temporary home.
 The Lynx finished 7–10 on the road in a season where they also dealt with the absence of star Maya Moore.
 The teams finished with identical 18–16 regular season records.
 Seattle was selected as the host via the tie-breaker of winning the regular season series 3–1.
 Both teams had won four of their last five games heading into the matchup.

 The second game of the evening proved to be a closer affair than the first.
 Ultimately, Seattle proved to be in control for most of the game, advancing to the second round with a ten-point win.
 Minnesota scored with 5:52 remaining in the game to draw within four points, but could not gain the lead from there.
-Jordin Canada scored a career high 26 points, and Jewel Lloyd scored 22 points to lead the Storm.
+Jordin Canada scored a career high 26 points, and Jewell Loyd scored 22 points to lead the Storm.
 Minnesota had three players score in double-digits, but the rest of the team only scored 21 points combined.
 Napheesa Collier became the first rookie since Candace Parker to score a double-double in her playoff debut.